Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 goodies.
 Some of those extra goodies include a domain, a build platform & many more.
 But for reasons mentioned later, we won't use all their services.

-So, ensure you've created a [new repo][new github repo] to host your site contents & a [Netlify account][netlify homepage] to start with.
+So, ensure you've created a [new repo][36] to host your site contents & a [Netlify account][17] to start with.
 You'll need to perform a one-time operation on the Netlify dashboard to create a new site.
-Refer to the Netlify docs to know the [exact process][netlify git deploy] to do so.
+Refer to the Netlify docs to know the [exact process][11] to do so.

 Then push your fresh new site to the GitHub repo, you created.
-And that should trigger a [Netlify build operation][netlify build operation].
+And that should trigger a [5][netlify build operation].
 You can now view your website at an URL provided by Netlify (_you can change it though_ :wink:).

 Now each time you write a new article or push some aesthetic changes to your site, Netlify will trigger a build.
 While it works & is fine for most users,